MCZhi/zhiyuhuang.github.io/_pages/about.md

 My research primarily centers around the intersection of autonomous driving and machine learning.
 My goal is to develop algorithms and techniques that enable machines to interact with humans naturally, make intelligent decisions, and drive as skillfully as experienced human drivers.
 Specifically, my research interests encompass deep learning and reinforcement learning, applied to areas such as autonomous driving decision-making, prediction and planning, simulation, and human-machine interaction.
 My contributions have resulted in the publication of over 20 papers in top AI/ITS/Robotics journals and conferences.

 # 🔥 News
+- *2023.10*: &nbsp;🎉🎉 Our paper on brain-inspired reinforcement learning for safe autonomous driving has been accepted by TPAMI!
+- *2023.09*: &nbsp;🎉🎉 We won the best paper runner-up award in ITSC 2023!
 - *2023.09*: &nbsp;🎉🎉 Our paper on human-guided reinforcement learning for robot navigation has been accepted by TPAMI!
 - *2023.08*: &nbsp;🎉🎉 Our GameFormer paper has been accepted by ICCV as **Oral presentation**!
 - *2023.07*: &nbsp; I have commenced my five-month visit to UC Berkeley.
 If you are in the Bay Area and would like to have a chat, feel free to DM me.
 - *2023.07*: &nbsp;🎉🎉 Our ITSC special session on [learning-powered prediction and decision-making](https://sites.google.com/view/itsc-lpad) has received 17 paper submissions, all of which were accepted.
 Congratulations to the authors!
 Looking forward to seeing you in Spain in September!
-- *2023.07*: &nbsp;🎉🎉 Two of our papers on predictive decision-making/planning have been accepted by the International Conference on Intelligent Transportation Systems (ITSC)!
 - *2023.06*: &nbsp;🎉🎉 Our team won the innovation award in the nuPlan Planning Challenge!
 Check out our [report](https://opendrivelab.com/e2ead/AD23Challenge/Track_4_AID.pdf) and [presentation](https://youtu.be/ZwhXilQKULY?t=1204) on our GameFormer Planner.
 - *2023.06*: &nbsp;🎉🎉 Our paper on differentiable integrated prediction and planning (DIPP) has been accepted by IEEE Transactions on Neural Networks and Learning Systems!
 - *2023.06*: &nbsp;🎉🎉 Our team secured third place in the Waymo Open Dataset Motion Prediction Challenge!
 Our [report](https://storage.googleapis.com/waymo-uploads/files/research/2023%20Technical%20Reports/MP_3rd_GRT-R36.pdf) is available on [CVPR 2023
 Workshop on Autonomous Driving](https://cvpr2023.wad.vision/).
-- *2023.03*: &nbsp;🎉🎉 Our paper on combining conditional motion prediction, inverse RL, and behavior planning has been accepted by IEEE Transactions on Intelligent Transportation Systems!
 - *2022.12*: &nbsp;🎉🎉 Our team won the Most Innovative Award and 3rd Place in both Track 1 and Track 2 at NeurIPS Driving SMARTS Competition!
 Check out our [presentation](https://smarts-project.github.io/assets/docs/aid_driving_smarts.pdf) on predictive decision-making at the [official competition site](https://smarts-project.github.io/archive/2022_nips_driving_smarts/).
 - *2022.11*: &nbsp; I will be giving a talk on the theme "Learning for Autonomous Driving Decision-making" on [zhidx.com](https://course.zhidx.com/c/N2IwODEyODQ5MDVmZjlhYjNlZTM=).
 The presentation will be in Chinese and scheduled for 19:00 on November 29th, Beijing Time.
 You are welcome to attend if interested!